 - Add all the filling ingredients to a medium-sized mixing bowl and stir to combine.
 Pour filling on top of the cooked crust and sprinkle the top with the ½ cup shredded coconut.

-- Add to the oven and bake for 25-30 minutes or until the filling is set and the top is lightly browned.
+- Add to the oven and bake for 25 to 30 minutes or until the filling is set and the top is lightly browned.

 More Easy Dessert Bars